Why Zirconia Crowns?

 What Is the Average Laboratory Cost of a Zirconia Crown?

-Stomadent Dental Lab offers different three types of Zirconia crowns with competitive price points ranging from $103 to $160 per unit.
+Stomadent Dental Lab offers three types of zirconia crowns with competitive price points. zirconia crowns typically cost $103 to $160 per unit.
 Additional services to customize crowns, such as fitting the crown to an existing removable partial denture or a metal lingual surface, will incur additional fees.
-Please see our Fee Schedule for a complete description of our pricing.
+Please see our fee schedule for a complete description of our pricing.

 Certification

-Stomadent Dental Laboratory is a Zirconia certified provider.
-The staff at our Zirconia dental lab undergoes extensive training and on-going continuing education from our supplier to stay abreast of the latest advances in the manufacture and processing of all of our Zirconia restorations.
+Stomadent Dental Laboratory is a zirconia-certified provider.
+The staff at our zirconia dental lab has completed extensive training and engages in ongoing education from our supplier to stay abreast of the latest advances in the manufacturing and processing of zirconia restorations.

 Partner with us.
 We will offer an incredible solution for your patient’s unique needs at a price point that won’t break the bank!